MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 in Table 6.

-**[O2]** The Buyer/Client (CUS, BUS, SOF) **MAY** register to receive Fault Management notifications.
+**[O2]** The Buyer/Client (CUS, BUS, SOF) **MAY** register to receive Fault Management Notifications.

-**[R4]** The Seller/Server FM Notifications MUST be sent to Buyer/Clients who have subscribed to FM Notifications.
-[MEF133.1 R30]
+**[CR1]<[O2]** The Seller/Server FM Notifications MUST be sent to Buyer/Clients who have subscribed to FM Notifications.
+[MEF W133.1 R30]

-**[R5]** The Seller/Server FM Notifications MUST Not be sent to Buyer/Clients who have not subscribed to FM Notifications.
-[MEF133.1 R31]

 ## 5.3.
 Integration of Service Fault Management Specification into Fault Management API

-Fault Management API discussed in this document is a generic envelope that allows for the lifecycle management of relevant Fault Management objects.
-The API itself does not provide explicit definitions for configuring fault
-management or prescribing the structure of output data.
+The Fault Management API is a generic envelope that allows for the lifecycle management of relevant Fault Management objects.
+The API itself does not provide particular technology-specific definitions for configuring fault management or prescribing the structure of output data.
 However, it offers flexible extensibility to accommodate the configuration of service-specific fault indicators and results.
 This allows for customization and adaptation to various fault management requirements and desired data formats.
 This fault configuration and result schemas are defined using JsonSchema (draft 7) format [JSON Schema draft 7](#8-references) and can be integrated into the `FaultManagementJob` and `FaultManagementReport` using the TMF extension pattern.

 The extension hosting types in the API data model are:

-- `ServicePayloadSpecificAttributes` - this type is extended with Fault Management configuration schema
+- `ServiceSpecificConfiguration` - this type is extended with Fault Management configuration schema
-- `ResultPayload` - this type is extended with Fault Management result schema
+- `ServiceSpecificResult` - this type is extended with Fault Management result schema

 The `@type` attribute of those extension hosting types must be set to a value that uniquely identifies the fault management schmeas.
 A unique